Low carb and mental health:

 These medicines don’t usually pose any special problems on low-carbohydrate diets, but some people do feel hungrier and gain weight on SSRIs and Effexor, which may make it harder to stick to a new diet of any kind.
 Increased appetite and weight gain are uncommon with Wellbutrin and Cymbalta.

-Antipsychotic medications8
+Antipsychotic medications

 Lithium

-Anticonvulsant mood stabilizers13
+Anticonvulsant mood stabilizers

 Many anticonvulsant medications originally designed to control seizures are also prescribed by psychiatrists for mood swings, insomnia, or anxiety.
 The ones most likely to behave strangely when embarking on a ketogenic diet are Depakote (valproate), Zonegran (zonisamide), and Topamax (topiramate).

 Depakote (valproate) is actually a fatty acid that can be burned by your cells for fuel.
-Since your body ramps up fat metabolism on a ketogenic diet, cells hungry for fat can remove Depakote molecules from your bloodstream and may cause Depakote blood levels to fall.14
+Since your body ramps up fat metabolism on a ketogenic diet, cells hungry for fat can remove Depakote molecules from your bloodstream and may cause Depakote blood levels to fall.

 Blood-pressure medications

-Clonidine, Prazosin, and Propranolol were originally designed to treat high blood pressure, but they are also sometimes prescribed for insomnia, anxiety, nightmares, or ADHD 17.
-In the early stages of starting a low-carbohydrate diet, blood pressure may decrease as the body lets go of excess fluid.18 This can be a very healthy change, particularly if you have high blood pressure.
+Clonidine, Prazosin, and Propranolol were originally designed to treat high blood pressure, but they are also sometimes prescribed for insomnia, anxiety, nightmares, or ADHD

 When can I stop my medication?